st0rm47/College/Multimedia/LAB_5/Readme.md

 Vector graphics and raster graphics are two fundamental types of digital images used in graphic design and multimedia.

 ### Vector Graphics
 Vector graphics are created using mathematical equations to define shapes, lines, and curves.
 They are resolution-independent, meaning they can be scaled to any size without losing quality.
-Common formats include SVG, AI, and EPS.
 They are ideal for logos, icons, and illustrations where scalability is important.

 ### Raster Graphics
 Raster graphics, also known as bitmap images, are composed of a grid of pixels, where each pixel represents a specific color.
-They are resolution-dependent, meaning scaling them can result in a loss of quality.
-Common formats include JPEG, PNG, and BMP.
-They are best suited for photographs and detailed images where color depth and detail are crucial.
+They are resolution-dependent, meaning scaling them can result in a loss of quality.They are best suited for photographs and detailed images where color depth and detail are crucial.

 ### Differences Between Raster and Vector